domadams/AccaMagic/README.md

 $ npm install
 ```

-Run gulp to build the site and it's assets
+Run build to build the site and it's assets
 ```
-$ gulp
+$ npm run build
 ```

 Should you want to run the site locally move into the dist directory (```$ cd dist```) and install the dependencies: